bcgov/common-hosted-form-service/app/frontend/README.md

-# Vue Skeleton Frontend
+# CHEFS Frontend

-This is the Vue Skeleton frontend.
+This is the CHEFS frontend.
 It implements a Vue frontend with Keycloak authentication support.

 ## Configuration

-The Vue Skeleton frontend will require some configuration.
+The CHEFS frontend will require some configuration.
 The API it invokes will be locked down and require a valid JWT Token to access.
 We will need to configure the application to authenticate using the same Keycloak realm as the [app](../).
 Note that the Vue Skeleton frontend is currently designed to expect all associated resources to be relative to the original access path.

 ## Super Quickstart